Road Trip Activities: Travel Buckets & Bags

 Another wonderfully enjoyable read is Time of Wonder by Robert McCloskey.
 The story follows the ordinary and extraordinary days of two sisters who are vacationing on a Maine island with their family.
 I love the title of the book as I think every vacation is truely a 'time of wonder' for children.

-Make sure to pop over to the great blogs to see what fun ideas they are sharing this month too!
+Make sure to pop over to the great blogs to see what fun travel activities they are sharing too!